 Dear Venkatalakshmi,

-Anyway, even now also you may conduct domestic enquiry to investigate the unauthorised absence of employee, if any.
-If the culpability of the employee is established then your management may take appropriate disciplinary action.
+Anyway, even now, you may conduct a domestic inquiry to investigate the unauthorized absence of the employee, if any.
+If the culpability of the employee is established, then your management may take appropriate disciplinary action.

 Thanks,